-The ad hoc risk inventory carried out as of September 1, 2017 came to the conclusion that the following quantifiable categories of risk should be classified as material: counterparty default risk, earnings risk, direct residual value risk, market risk, liquidity risk, operational risk as well as the non-quantifiable risk types reputation and strategic risk.
+The risk inventory carried out on December 31, 2017 came to the conclusion that the following quantifiable categories of risk should be classified as material: counterparty default risk, earnings risk, direct residual value risk, market risk, liquidity risk and operational risk; it also concluded that reputational risk and strategic risk, which are not quantifiable, should also be considered material.
 Other existing subcategories of risk are included within the categories specified above.